-Social learning Learning through interactions with others.
-It includes sharing, coaching, performance.
+Social learning Learning and developing with and through others.
+It includes sharing, performance.

 Standard A broad statement describing the desired and achievable level of patient care, the trainee is provided with monitoring, guidance and feedback on their professional development.
 The supervisor engages with the trainee, assesses the trainee's strengths and weaknesses, and responds to their needs to maintain patient safety and to enable the trainee to progress and take on more responsibility.